LadyBluenotes/sarahgerrard.me/content/reflecting-on-1-year-in-oss.md

 Here are some steps I plan to take over the next year:

 1. **Diversify my contributions:** While I've thoroughly enjoyed working on documentation mainly, I'm eager to explore different domains within open source.
 I see this as a chance to expand my skill set and tackle new challenges.
 Open source offers a wide range of projects and opportunities, and I want to make the most of it.
 2. **Mentorship & outreach:** I'm passionate about ensuring that newcomers to the open source community feel welcome and empowered.
 I believe that everyone has a place here, and I want to mentor and guide people who wish to get involved so they can find their way to making meaningful contributions.
-Mentorship and outreach are help to nurture a diverse and inclusive open source ecosystem.
+Mentorship and outreach help to nurture a diverse and inclusive open source ecosystem.
 3. **Attend events and conferences:** The people I've met in the open source world have been truly inspiring.
 To continue growing and building connections, I plan to attend more open source events and conferences.
-I attended my first tech conference this last year and it was an incredible time.
+I attended my first tech conference this last year, and it was an incredible time.
 4. **Prioritize work-life balance:** Burnout is a real concern in the open source community, and I want to avoid falling into that trap.
 I'm committed to maintaining a healthy balance between my contributions to open source and my personal life.
 It's essential to take breaks, recharge, and ensure my well-being remains a priority.

 As I embark on another year in the open source community, I'm excited about the possibilities and the chance to build on the foundation I've established.
 Open source has enriched my life in countless ways, and I'm eager to give back, learn, and continue making a positive impact.
 Here's to another year of growth and contributions in the open source world!